nicnacnic/speedcontrol-tweetr/README.md

 After the installation completes, create a config file by running `nodecg defaultconfig speedcontrol-tweetr`.

 ## Usage
 Once the bundle is configured properly, usage is pretty simple.
-On first load, the bundle should automaticlly retrieve all runs and load them into the bundle.
+On first load, the bundle should automatically retrieve all runs and load them into the bundle.
 To edit tweets, simply select your game in the dropdown and press `Edit`.
 There is a 280 character limit.
 Make sure to save, then press anywhere outside of the dialog to exit.

 For media, place your file in `<path_to_nodecg>/bundles/tweetr/media`.
 In the `Attachment Filename` field, enter the full filename (including the file extension!).
 Supported formats are png, jpg, gif and mp4.
 Images can not be larger than 5 MB, GIF's 15 MB, and videos 512 MB.
 Exceeding these size limits could cause NodeCG to crash.